sub-anonymous-git/ACL2023/README.md

 **ACL 2023**

-data_sample.csv file contains a sample of 1000 annotated instances from the dataset.
+ACL_sample.csv file contains a sample of 1000 annotated instances from the dataset.
 The full dataset and code will be released on acceptance.

 - Column descriptions:
   - image_url: *link to the image in the social media post*